Problems with Wireless connection on Acer Laptop?

 3. Missing/ corrupt or outdated Acer Wireless Drivers

-- you can search for, download and install the Drivers yourself, or
+- search for, download and install the Drivers yourself, or

 - you can use a Driver Update Tool to update the Drivers for you (and automatically keep all Drivers updated).